 - 1/2 pound of ground beef or turkey

 - 2/3 cup sour cream

 - 1 1/2 teaspoons onion powder

-Wash potatoes, drizzle with olive oil, roll in Kosher salt.
-Pierce several times with a fork and bake at 400 for 60-75 minutes, until you can stick a knife through them easily.
+Wash potatoes, drizzle with olive oil, and roll in Kosher salt.
+Pierce several times with a fork and bake at 400 for 60-75 minutes until you can stick a knife through them easily.

 When the potatoes are done, cut them in half and scoop out the insides, leaving enough around the edges so that they hold their shape.
 Mix the potato with the rest of the filling and then scoop it back into the potato shells.

 Sprinkle them with more cheddar cheese and bake at 350 for 20 minutes.